Lucas Carlsson

-Lucas Carlsson (born 5 July 1997) is a Swedish ice hockey defenceman who currently plays for the San Jose Barracuda in the American Hockey League (AHL) and is signed to the San Jose Sharks of the National Hockey League (NHL).
-He was drafted by the Chicago Blackhawks in the fourth round, 110th overall, of the 2016 NHL Entry Draft.
+Lucas Carlsson (born 5 July 1997) is a Swedish ice hockey player who is a defenceman for Djurgårdens IF of the Swedish Hockey League (SHL).
+He was drafted by the Chicago Blackhawks in the fourth round, 110th overall, of the 2016 NHL entry draft.

 Playing career

 Carlsson made his debut in the Swedish Hockey League (SHL) during the 2014–15 SHL season, suiting up for Brynäs IF.

 Blackhawks and Panthers

-After wrapping up his fourth season in the SHL with Brynäs IF in 2017–18, where he continued to develop his game, Carlsson signed a three-year entry-level contract with the Chicago Blackhawks on May 21, 2018.
+After wrapping up his fourth season in the SHL with Brynäs IF in 2017–18, where he continued to develop his game, Carlsson signed a three-year entry-level contract with the Chicago Blackhawks on 21 May 2018.

-In the COVID-19-delayed 2020–21 season, after tallying 1 assist over 12 games with the Blackhawks, Carlsson was traded to the Florida Panthers on April 8, 2021, along with Lucas Wallmark.
+In the COVID-19-delayed 2020–21 season, after tallying 1 assist over 12 games with the Blackhawks, Carlsson was traded to the Florida Panthers on 8 April 2021, along with Lucas Wallmark.
 In return, Chicago received Brett Connolly, Riley Stillman, Henrik Borgström, and a seventh-round pick in the 2021 draft.